-Signals received from TGO, which is to orbit Mars and sniff out gases around the planet, did not at first contain data on the lander's onboard status, but the ESA later said the link with the craft had been restored.
+Signals received from spacecraft, which is to orbit Mars and sniff out gases around the planet, did not at first contain data on the lander's onboard status, but the space agency later said that the link with the craft had been restored.

-"On the side of (Schiaparelli) I would say that the separation was a success," Paolo Ferri, head of mission operations at ESA, told Reuters news agency at ESA's Space Operations Centre in Darmstadt, Germany, after it had been confirmed that the lander had split from the TGO.
+"On the side of [Schiaparelli] I would say that the separation was a success," Paolo Ferri, head of mission operations at the space agency, told Reuters news agency at the Space Operations Centre in Darmstadt, Germany, after it had been confirmed that the lander had split from its spacecraft.